ANNOUNCEMENT: Most spring 2021 classes will once again be offered online/remotely. Learn more about the spring 2021 semester.

 Concurrent Enrollment is an initiative where high school students can take CCA classes and earn both college and high school graduation credits simultaneously.
 In May 2009, the Colorado State Legislature passed the Concurrent Enrollment Programs Act in order to increase access, improve quality, ensure accountability, and strengthen collaboration between K-12 and post-secondary higher education institutions.

-CCA serves over 3,000 concurrent enrollment students annually through active partnerships with the following school districts:
+CCA serves over 8,000 concurrent enrollment students annually through active partnerships with the following school school districts and/or schools:

 For additional information, please contact Bobby Pace, Dean of Academic Affairs for Concurrent Enrollment, at firstname.lastname@example.org or call 303-360-4940.